NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

   Unmet Hours: EV Driving (hr)  Number of hours where the EV driving demand is not met. [#]_
   ============================  =====

-  .. [#] The unmet heating and cooling numbers reflect the number of hours during the heating/cooling season when the conditioned space temperature deviates more than 0.2 deg-C (0.36 deg-F) from the heating/cooling setpoint.
+  .. [#] The unmet heating and cooling numbers reflect the number of hours during the heating/cooling season when the conditioned space temperature deviates more than 0.5 deg-F from the heating/cooling setpoint.
          OpenStudio-HPXML will issue a warning if there are more than 300 unmet hours for heating or cooling.

   .. [#] The unmet EV driving number represents the total time in which the electric vehicle discharge schedule exceeds zero while the EV battery's state of charge is at its minimum level.